Deploy host networking with Network ATC

 If you have feedback or encounter any issues, review the Requirements and best practices section, check the Network ATC event log, and work with your Azure support team.

-The following are requirements and best practices for using Network ATC in Azure Stack HCI:
+Complete the following prerequisites for using Network ATC in Azure Stack HCI:

 • All servers in the cluster must be running Azure Stack HCI, version 22H2 with the November update (or later).